 The NJCC was developed to identify best practices in forensic evaluations within the state’s child welfare system.
 Our work included a utilization study of forensic practices, a statewide Quality Improvement Study, and a Quality Improvement Tool to assess practices.
 We coordinated networking and educational summits, reports on practice issues, learning lectures, and web-based trainings.
 While NJCC activities concluded in 2020, an inventory of these initiatives is available.

 In 2019, NJVAA conducted a needs assessment to assess training needs of the state’s workforce supporting victims of crime.
 Based on findings, recommendations were made to make training more accessible and useful to their work.
 Our evaluation informed services provided by the NJ Office of the Attorney General and NJVAA.
-Companion training evaluation reports detail the effectiveness of more than 60 courses offered to more than 1,500 professionals providing support to survivors of interpersonal violence and other crimes.
+Companion training evaluation reports detail the effectiveness of more than 60 courses offered to 1,500 professionals supporting survivors of interpersonal violence and other crimes.
+Read more about the project.